Continuous-Time Piecewise-Linear Recurrent Neural Networks: Results

 \subsection{Performance Measures}

-For assessing DS reconstruction quality, we used two standard measures introduced in the DSR literature for comparing the geometrical and temporal structure of attractors \cite{koppe_identifying_2019,mikhaeil_difficulty_2022}: $D_\text{stsp}$ is a Kullback-Leibler divergence which quantifies the overlap in attractor geometry by comparing the distributions of true and model-generated trajectories in state space \cite{brenner_tractable_2022} (see \cref{sec:Dstsp}), and $D_\text{H}$ denotes the Hellinger distance between true and model-generated power spectra for comparing long-term temporal structure \cite{mikhaeil_difficulty_2022,brenner_tractable_2022}; see \cref{app:PSE} for details.
-We also used the standard mean absolute error (MAE) for short-term prediction performance, which, however, for chaotic systems is only meaningful for up to one Lyapunov time \cite{wood_statistical_2010,koppe_recurrent_2019}.
+For assessing DSR quality, we used two standard measures introduced in the DSR literature for comparing the geometrical and temporal structure of attractors \cite{koppe_identifying_2019,mikhaeil_difficulty_2022}: $D_\text{stsp}$ is a Kullback-Leibler divergence which quantifies the overlap in attractor geometry by comparing the distributions of true and model-generated trajectories in state space \cite{brenner_tractable_2022} (see Appx.~\ref{sec:Dstsp}), and $D_\text{H}$ denotes the Hellinger distance between true and model-generated power spectra for comparing long-term temporal structure \cite{mikhaeil_difficulty_2022,brenner_tractable_2022}; see Appx.~\ref{app:PSE} for details.
+We also used the standard mean absolute error (MAE) for short-term prediction performance for the non-chaotic benchmarks \cite{wood_statistical_2010,koppe_recurrent_2019}, and the predictability time (in units of Lyapunov time) for the chaotic benchmark (see Appx.~\ref{app:pred_time}).